QuTech-Delft/OpenQL/docs/mapping.rst

 Deciding For The Best, Committing To The Best
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-With or without recursion, for ``base`` strategy as well as for the ``minextend`` and ``minextendrc`` strategies, when at the end multiple alternatives compare equally well, a decision has to be taken which two-qubit gate to route and map.
+With or without recursion, for the ``base`` strategy as well as for the ``minextend`` and ``minextendrc`` strategies, when at the end multiple alternatives still compare equally well, a decision has to be taken which two-qubit gate to route and map.
 This selection is made based on the value of the following option: